 This is on-going assessment which takes place through the daily interaction between the teacher and learner in order to identify the learner's needs and progress.
 It involves all National Curriculum subjects and takes place over a period of time.
-Formative assessment should relate directly to the lesson objective/learning intention.
+Formative assessment should relate directly to the lesson objective/ learning intention and is a natural part of teaching and learning.
 Formative assessment takes place through:

 - talking

 - listening

 - observing

 - questioning

 - dialogue

 - self and peer assessment

 - marking of books and quality feedback to pupils

 - DIRT time Directed Improvement and Reflection Time

-- teacher's mark books

 - writing and practical activities